Original-Psych0/MrHello/README.md

     node index.js

 ## Contributing
-I would love you to help me with the development of MrHello, every contribution will be appreciated even though I can't enable the feature.
+I would love you to help me with the development of MrHello, every contribution will be appreciated.

 ### Do you have any suggestions?
 If you have any suggestions please make a "Pull requests" [here](https://github.com/Original-Psych0/MrHello/pulls).